-Colorado is a “no-fault” state when it comes to divorce, meaning the parties may simply state their marriage is “irretrievably broken” and such a statement will be sufficient proof to the court.
+Colorado is a “no-fault” state when it comes to divorce, meaning one of the parties may simply state their marriage is “irretrievably broken” and such a statement will be sufficient proof to the Court.
 Even though the Court doesn’t require a more detailed explanation, understanding why you want a divorce is important.
 Emotions can be heavy, so take an honest look at your motivation for a divorce.
 Maybe you are angry and frustrated or you want your partner to treat you better.
 You’ll want to consider if there is a possibility of reconciliation and working through the problems.
 You wouldn’t want to realize that getting a divorce was a mistake after you have gone through with it.

 The Type of Separation You Want

 In the state of Colorado, there are two ways to end a married relationship: legal separation and divorce.

 A legal separation is when a couple divides assets, enters into custody arrangements, and lives separately.
 You are not still married, however, you can’t remarry unless you later convert the separation to a divorce.
 Couples may choose legal separation for religious reasons while others may want to keep military or health insurance benefits that are only available to a separated spouse.
 (If you’re considering a legal separation for health insurance reasons, be sure that a legal separation won’t count as a disqualifying event.)
 A legal separation does not allow you to file your taxes jointly as you are not married, you are just not divorced either.

 The process for legal separation is identical to divorce and involves obtaining a court judgment regarding issues including property division, alimony, and child support and custody.
 Legal separations will remain in effect until parties file a motion to reverse the separation (causing the couple to be married again) or convert the case to a divorce.
 If a legal separation is converted to a divorce, all of the orders concerning property, child custody, and support remain in effect.